How to Know Which College Savings Accounts Are Right for Your Family (& the Unique Way Investors Can Maximize Savings!)

-The 529 Plan, while only applicable to higher education, may be more appealing for those who wish to save for a longer period of time or contribute an overall higher amount to the student’s education.
-While Coverdell accounts may only receive contributions of up to $2,000 from immediate family, anyone can contribute to your student’s account when you use a 529 plan.
-The overall contribution limits are far higher, as well, and may meet the needs of investors whose income limits exceed those outlined in the rules above.
+The 529 plan, while only applicable to higher education, may be more appealing for those who wish to save for a longer period of time or contribute an overall higher amount to the student’s education.
+Meanwhile, Coverdell accounts enjoy tax-deferred growth and tax-free distributions for elementary, middle, and high school education costs.

 If you’re still undecided, you may want to know that you can use both plans.
-It’s not always practical, but it’s one of two more options for saving for college expenses.
+It’s not always practical, but it’s one or two more options for saving for college expenses.

 Contribute to Both a Coverdell Account and a 529 Plan